abduvik/home-automation-ui/README.md

 Device control type should be added to the controlsswitcher component in
   - /src/components/Device/ControlsSwitcher/ControlsSwitcher.js
-Device control render code should be added in components/Device/Controls
+Device control render code should be added in components/Device/Controls Each control must call onUpdateValue prop when value is changed and the new value is passed to it